 Why Did I Have a Food Reaction to Amines?

-For more information on this you can consult the book Friendly Food and I have provided a link at the end of this paragraph so you can purchase this book .
-We used Friendly Food in our house when looking to conduct a food elimination diet and find out if there was a food reaction to amines and/or salicylates.
-An excellent resource that also has charts on the range of naturally occurring chemicals in various food.
+For more information on this you can consult the book Friendly Food and I have provided a link at the end of this paragraph so you can purchase this book.
+We used Friendly Food in our house when conducting a food elimination diet.
+We wanted to find out if there was an problem with amines and/or salicylates.
+This is an excellent resource that also has charts on the range of naturally occurring chemicals in various food.
 Friendly Food: The Essential Guide to Avoiding Allergies, Additives and Problem Chemicals

 Symptoms of a Food Reaction to Amines